hardyslays/FRT_AMHIS/README.md

 The project's running demo can be found on this link: 'https://frt-amhis-webapp.azurewebsites.net'.
 It is made using Azure free account so it would not work after exhausting all of the credit Azure provides for free.

+I have hosted the website for free on Heroku app also.
+The link is "https://frt-amhis.herokuapp.com/login".
+Note that the automation part won't work as it can be hosted only on either Azure platforms or on Localhost.

 # ISSUES

 If you find any issues in this project, you can always raise an Issue on this repository, I would be more than happy to learn about my mistakes as I myself am in the learning phase.
 If you have any suggestions or changes for this project, you can raise a "Pull request" on this repository.